Get E-Book

 process.stdout.write(key);

-Raw mode does not turn every key into a single byte.
-The up arrow sends \x1b[A; down sends \x1b[B; right sends \x1b[C; left sends \x1b[D. Your code receives a 3-byte Buffer for those keys.
-Libraries such as keypress and readline's internal key parser decode those ANSI escape sequences, and raw-mode tools that handle arrows need that parser somewhere.
+Raw mode also does not mean every key is one byte.
+Arrow keys send ANSI escape sequences.
+The up arrow sends \x1b[A, down sends \x1b[B, right sends \x1b[C, and left sends \x1b[D. Your data handler receives those bytes as a Buffer.
+Libraries such as keypress or readline's internal key parser decode those sequences for you.

-Because active stdin holds a ref on the event loop, attaching a data listener can keep the process open.
-That is correct for interactive programs.
-Some tools only want optional keyboard input while the main job runs, and those tools should let the process exit when the main job finishes.
+stdin can also keep the process alive.
+Once active input is being watched, stdin holds a ref on the event loop.
+That is correct for an interactive program.
+Some tools only want optional keyboard input while the main job runs.
+In that case, unref stdin -

 process.stdin.resume();